hzozo/kubeedge_thesis_demo/README.md

 $ kubectl create -f crds/hudtemp-aggregated.yaml
 ```

-### Prepare Bluetooth Gateway application
+### Preparation of Bluetooth Gateway application

-The Bluetooth Gateway application connects to the sensor and publishes the measurements to MQTT.
+The Bluetooth Gateway application connects to the sensor and publishes the measurements via MQTT.
 For this to work, the user has to create the Docker images of the Bluetooth Gateway so it knows what to connect to (aka. has the correct configuration).

-##### Execute the below on the edge node
+##### Execute the below commands on the edge node

 ```console
 $ cd kubeedge_thesis_demo